Kids First Dental Visit Expectations

 • Supervise children while they brush their teeth

 Before your visit, you may be asked to complete relevant medical and dental questionnaires online.
-Take advantage of this so you’re not overwhelmed on the day of your appointment.

 Also, don’t be alarmed if your child becomes antsy or concerned upon arrival.
 Children commonly receive x-rays beginning at age three or the dentist’s discretion.